GeoH2

 Techno-Economics and Hydrogen Value Chain Analysis

 Scaling up the hydrogen sector requires a dedicated and developed transportation and storage infrastructure system.
 We evaluate the technology options for hydrogen supply, demand, transportation, and storage to develop a system-level understanding to inform preferred options for the fast-emerging value chain.
 Because the hydrogen value chain cannot be considered in isolation from existing energy systems, including natural gas and renewables, our models will provide the capability to assess and analyze the interaction between the hydrogen and natural gas value chains, including power utilities as a traditional downstream segment.
 Our work is designed to assess the cost competitiveness of various pathways and technology options to bring hydrogen to market, identifying the optimal technology mix and routes to market.
+Our research includes development of robust software applications to economically evaluate and screen geological storage system options.
 This work is envisioned to include pilot systems that link hydrogen production to storage, transportation, and end use.

 image